dwkns/sublime-ruby-iTerm2/README.md

 - added an Applescript command to automatically scroll the window to the end.
 Useful if you've previously scrolled up to review your RSpec output

+- code snippets removed.
+They should be in thier own package, not bundeled in with a build system.

 v0.0.1 - 5th October 2013 - intial version